What are trains in the UK like?

 Eurostar international high-speed trains

-Eurostar high-speed trains run from London to Brussels, Rotterdam, and Amsterdam.
-Three classes are available (Standard, Eurostar Plus, Eurostar Premier), all modern and comfortable.
+Eurostar high-speed trains run from London to Paris, Brussels, and Amsterdam.
+The trains are modern and very comfortable.
+Three classes are available: Standard, Eurostar Plus, Eurostar Premier.

-Please note that trains to or from London have an extended check in-time to allow for customs and luggage checks; see the check-in time as noted on your ticket.
+Please note that Eurostar trains to/from London have an extended check in-time to allow for customs and luggage checks; see the check-in time as noted on your ticket.

-- Standard class features comfortable seats in a 2+2 configuration, all with luggage space above the seats and next to the doors, plug sockets and free wifi.
-Trains to London have a bar/café car available.
+- Standard class features comfortable seats in a 2+2 configuration, with dedicated luggage space, power sockets and free wifi.
+Trains to London have a bar/café car, while trains to Belgium, the Netherlands and Germany only have vending machines for drinks and snacks.

-- Eurostar Plus (1st class) features wider seats with more legroom, a quieter atmosphere, and complimentary drinks and a light meal served at your seat.
-Plug sockets, free wifi and more than enough luggage space are available.
+- Eurostar Plus features wider seats with more legroom, a quieter atmosphere, and complimentary drinks and a light meal served at your seat.
+Power sockets, free wifi and more than enough luggage space are available.

 Heathrow Express